JeremyAnsel/xwa_hooks/xwa_hook_shield/zip/readme.txt

 For other crafts, the recharge rate is 0.

 For player craft, if the rate is 0 then it is set to 20.

+The RechargeRateDelay defines the delay from when the shield is 0 to the time where the shield is recharged.

 To define the recharge rate for a craft for a given mission, create a file named "[MissionDir]\[Mission]_Shield.txt" or create a section named "[Shield]" in "[MissionDir]\[Mission].ini".
 The format is a line per craft: